improsec/ImprosecPasswordFilter/README.md

 ![picture](Layout.png)

-Additionally, our password filter creates a thread, that will perform constant runtime monitoring of the contents of files in the "C:\improsec" directory.
+Additionally, our password filter creates a thread, that will perform constant runtime monitoring of the contents of files in the "C:\improsec-filter" directory.
 Upon detection of file modifications, our password filter will reload the necessary files to make sure all configurations can be modified without rebooting the system.

 **Important**: Since the DLL is being loaded by a core component of the Operating System, it is very important that the DLL has been built for the same platform (x86 or x64) as the underlying system – otherwise, the LSA process will not be able to load the filter DLL.